Roblox/roact/docs/tutorials/shop-page.md

 	...
 end
 ```

+!!!
+Note
-> **Why are there brackets here?**
+	<h5>Why are there brackets here?</h5>
->
-> In lua, the keys in a table can be any value.
+	In lua, the keys in a table can be any value.
 The most common way to map keys and values in a table construction is with `foo = something`.
 In this case, `foo` will be considered a string.
 So if we had this entry in a table `t`, we can access its value with `t.foo` or `t["foo"]`.

->
-> What if we want a key like `"foo.bar"`?
+	What if we want a key like `"foo.bar"`?
 For this, the lua syntax allow us to write this entry as `["foo.bar"] = something`.
 So between the brackets, any value can be given.
 That is why brackets are use for `Roact.Event.Activated`: we don't want to pass a string that could collide with other props, instead we use a unique value owned by Roact.

+---

 ## Adding Animations